 - flanking measures do not deal with the WORKING CONTEXT – the context where burnout arose.
 Burnout is a contextual illness.
 You need a burnout coach, burnout psychologists that is very knowledgeable about working contexts and coping styles, to research what happened by hindsight, and to experiment with new behavior.

 2. Pitfall GZ = GGZ

-Another pitfall, apart from ‘flanking measures’, is GZ/GGZ, geestelijke gezondheiszorg, psychich health care.
-This sector is dominated by psychiatry and DSM, Diagnostical Statistical Manual (of personality disorders), whilst burnout is not a personality disorder but a ‘occupational health disease’.
-That is the reason that GZ/GGZ is a) not reimbursed by health care insurance b) not knowledgable about how to cure burnout.
+Another pitfall, apart from ‘flanking measures’, is GZ/GGZ.
+(Psychic health care.)
+This sector is dominated by psychiatry and DSM, Diagnostical Statistical Manual (of personality disorders), whilst burnout is not a personality disorder but an ‘occupational health disease’.
+That is the reason that GZ/GGZ is a) not reimbursed by health care insurance b) not knowledgeable about how to cure burnout.

 Quite a lot of GZ/GGZ operate under new flashy websites, attract you with the word ‘burnout’ but intend to change the diagnosis of burnout into something else, in order to be reimbursed.
 So you come for burnout, but they do not apply the burnout guideline and tests, H&W_NVAB-12_LESA_LR_overspanningburnout, perform other tests and ‘blame’ a personality trait of yours for the burnout.
 Then they can get reimbursement under the false diagnosis, and you get the wrong treatment, but these organisations get their money which was their main goal.
 Some employers like these practices, because they obscure the relationship with work, and lower the risk of having to pay bezava in case you are not healthy after 2 years of illness, when your contract is dismantled.
 Bezava in ENGLISH